Save to My DOJO

 - Learn to live with the fact that gigabit networking is “slow” and that 10GbE networking often has barriers to reaching 10Gbps for a single test.
 Most networking demands don’t even bog down gigabit.
 It’s just not that big of a deal for most people.

 - Disable VMQ on gigabit adapters.
 I think some manufacturers are finally coming around to the fact that they have a problem.
 Too late, though.
-The purpose of VMQ is to redistribute inbound network processing for individual virtual NICs away from CPU 0, core 0 to the other cores in the system.
-Current-model CPUs are fast enough that they can handle many gigabit adapters.
+The purpose of VMQ is to redistribute inbound network processing for individual virtual NICs away from CPU 0, core 0 to the other cores.
+Current-model CPUs are fast enough to handle many gigabit adapters.

 - Don’t worry so much about vRSS.
 RSS is like VMQ, only for non-VM traffic. vRSS, then, is the projection of VMQ down into the virtual machine.
 Basically, with traditional VMQ, the VMs’ inbound traffic is separated across pNICs in the management OS, but then each guest still processes its own data on vCPU 0. vRSS splits traffic processing across vCPUs inside the guest once it gets there.
-The “drawback” is that distributing processing and then redistributing processing causes more processing.
-So, the load is nicely distributed, but it’s also higher than it would otherwise be.
-The upshot: almost no one will care.
-Set it or don’t set it, it’s probably not going to impact you a lot either way.
+The “drawback” is that distributing processing and then redistributing processing costs more processing.
+So, you have a nicely distributed load, but you also have more overall processing.
+The upshot: almost no one will care either way.
+Set it or don’t set it, you probably can’t detect the difference in production.
 If you’re new to all of this, then you’ll find an “RSS” setting on the network adapter inside the guest.
 If that’s on in the guest (off by default) and VMQ is on and functioning in the host, then you have vRSS. woohoo.

 - Use one virtual switch.
 Multiple virtual switches cause processing overhead without providing returns.
 This is a guideline, not a rule, but you need to be prepared to provide an unflinching, sure-footed defense for every virtual switch in a host after the first.